dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 - a SQLAlchemy ORM session factory bound to this engine,
 - and a base class for our classes definitions.

 Now let's create and map the `Movie` class.
-To do this, let's create a new file called `movie.py` and add to it the following code:
+To do this, let's create a new file called `movie.py` and add the following code to it:

 ```python
 # coding=utf-8